 Are you very critical of yourself?
 Do you often tend to focus on your negatives rather than your accomplishments?
 Are you often comparing yourself with others?
 Do you engage in negative self-talk?
 If you said yes to one or more statements above, you may have a low self-esteem.

-Self-esteem refers to thoughts, feelings, and beliefs we have about ourselves.
-However, it is not something we are born with, so it is amenable to change.
-When we think negatively about ourselves, it lowers our self-esteem.
+Self-esteem refers to how you feel about yourself and how confident you are in your skin.
+Low self-esteem is not something we are born with, and it is amenable to change.
 How we feel and think about ourselves extends to how we look and behave.
-Having a high self-esteem helps us overcome difficulties and obstacles with ease while having a low self-esteem makes us focus on our weaknesses and mistakes setting us up for failure.
+Having high self-esteem helps us overcome difficulties and obstacles with ease while having low self-esteem makes us focus on our weaknesses and mistakes setting us up for failure.

 However, no matter what the cause, its impact is the same.
 Low self-esteem leads to negative thinking which might, over time, even lead to mental disorders like depression and anxiety.
 Low self-esteem limits your career and social development.